Shreyans06/MNIST/README.md

-# The repo contains MNIST handwritten digit recognition implementation using PyTorch.
+This repo contains MNIST handwritten digit recognition implementation using PyTorch.
 First a standard CNN model is used and later a ResNet model is used to perform training.
 Later the results are evaluated using various metrics.